The Holography of Spread Complexity: A Story of Observers: The proposal

 Therefore, the state \eqref{mainstate} becomes

 The Krylov basis can now be directly identified as

 and the resulting spread complexity is given by

 A few comments are in order.
-The $\mathfrak{sl}_2$ generators $\mathcal{L}_n$ with $n=0,\pm 1$ can be extended to the full set of Virasoro algebra generators, and the state $|h\rangle_z$ is promoted to a primary state of the Virasoro algebra.
+The $\mathfrak{sl}_2$ generators $\mathcal{L}_n$ with $n=0,\pm 1$ can be extended to the full set of Virasoro algebra generators, and the state $|\Delta\rangle_z$ is promoted to a primary state of the Virasoro algebra.
 When $z$ is real, this Virasoro algebra arises from the so-called $\text{M\"obius}$ quantization of 2D CFT studied in \cite{Okunishi:2016zat}.
 When the operator is inserted at the boundary of the unit disk, i.e., $z=1$, which corresponds to the $t=0$ time slice in the 2D cylinder spacetime, the prepared state is ill-defined.
 A commonly used regularization scheme is to perform an infinitesimal Euclidean time evolution \cite{Nozaki:2014hna,Caputa:2014vaa}:

 This is the type of state considered in \cite{Caputa:2024sux}.
-The physical interpretation of this infinitesimal Euclidean time evolution is now clear: it simply moves the operator into the unit disk along the radial direction.
+The physical interpretation of this infinitesimal Euclidean time evolution is now clear: it simply moves the operator into the unit disk along the radial direction, and the regulator $\epsilon$ is related to the initial position of the massive particle through the relation \eqref{relation} with $z_0=e^{-\epsilon}$.
 The spread complexity given in \eqref{rsc} is invariant under the $SL(2,\mathbb{R})$ unitary transformation.
 By substituting \eqref{t1}, we can rewrite it as

-This is one of the main results of this section, which shows that the spread complexity depends not only on the state $|\psi(t)\rangle$ but also on the information about the Krylov basis (the representation) encoded in the unitary transformation generated by $Q$ \eqref{chargeQ}, or equivalently, the matrix \eqref{ABCD}.
+This is one of the main results of this section, showing that the spread complexity depends not only on the state $|\psi(t)\rangle$ but also on the information about the Krylov basis (the representation) encoded in the unitary transformation generated by $Q$ \eqref{chargeQ}, or equivalently, the matrix \eqref{ABCD}.